 Kent Children's University

-Kent Children's University is part of the School Improvement Team at Kent County Council, with a determination for improving outcomes for children and young people through innovation and creativity.
+Kent Children's University is part of the Outdoor Learning service at The Education People, with a determination for improving outcomes for children and young people through innovation and creativity.

 KCU aims to promote exciting learning opportunities and experiences outside of normal school hours for children aged 7 to 14 (and 5 and 6 year olds with their families).
 At the heart of its work is the ambition to raise aspirations, boost achievement and foster a love of learning, so that young people can make the most of their abilities and interests.